cydolo/myTeamSpeak/News/README.md

 # Newsticker
-For the newsticker a GET request is sent, every country has a different url, in this case germany for de:
+For the newsticker a `Get` request is sent, every country has a different url, in this case germany for de:
 `http://news.teamspeak.com/de/news.txt`

 current news (18.04.2018)